 Our vision is to afford participants opportunities for mainstream integration, normalization, and socialization as they are challenged by professional instructors, therapists and/or trained volunteers as they improve their physical and mental health, social skills, and gain a sense of accomplishment, control and acceptance.
-We are committed to being an inspiration and educational resource to the equine therapy profession.
+We are committed to being an inspiration and educational resource to the equine-assisted therapy profession.
 We also advocate the healing and humane relationship between horses and humans.

 QOH lessons focus on abilities - not disabilities